6. Data management plan (DMP)

 • Avoid overlap with the research plan, where you describe the research methods and analysis.
 In the DMP, you can refer to the research plan and vice versa.

-• A data management plan should not be thought as a simple administrative task for which standardized text can be pasted in from model templates, with little intention to implement the planned data management measures.
-So, describe only those measures that are really needed, e.g., to enable data sharing.
+• A data management plan should not be thought as a simple administrative task for which standardised text can be pasted in from model templates, with little intention to implement the planned data management measures.
+So, describe only the measures that are really needed, e.g. to enable the data to be opened.

-• If something is still unresolved or only at the planning stage, it is also worth writing it in the DMP.
-This shows that you are aware of key date management measures and reminds yourself and the entire research group of the questions still open.
+• If something is still unresolved or only at the planning stage, it is still worth writing in the DMP.
+This shows that you are aware of key data management measures and reminds yourself and the entire research group of the questions still open.

-• Implementing data management measures during the planning and development stages of research project will avoid later panic and frustration.
+• Careful planning of data management measures during the starting and development stages of your research project will prevent later panic and frustration.

 Finish!